This is an old feature that has been republished for TechRadar's Movie Week. The original piece was published in 2013.

 In truth, movie goers hearing Dolby Digital in cinemas for the first time were hardly guaranteed a premium listening experience, as the high dynamic range of the format often sounded ear-shredding when deployed in auditoriums ill-equipped for the advance.

 Thankfully things improved as cinema sound systems grew in sophistication.
 Dolby Digital was to become the defacto audio standard on DVD from the mid nineties, and is now commonplace on digital TV broadcasts.
 The successor to DD 5.1, Dolby TrueHD, was introduced in 2005.
 However this ultra high-quality lossless audio format has failed to replicate the ubiquity of Dolby Digital.

 Dolby Atmos is the latest multichannel cinema surround sound solution to be inspired by the pioneering work of Ray Dolby.
 Unlike its predecessors, Dolby Atmos is an object, rather than channel-based sound system.
 This takes sonic immersion to an entirely new level.

 Using a process called adaptive rendering, audio engineers are able to place a sound effect anywhere spatially within an auditorium, with a precision that's simply impossible with conventional steering technologies.

-But the next audio revolution has to start somewhere, isn't that right Ray?
+And the next audio revolution has to start somewhere, isn't that right Ray?